Ypres: The Immortal Salient

 From here we visit Vancouver Corner and the Brooding Soldier memorial to the 1st Canadian Division.
 This area was the scene of the first gas attacks in 1915 which culminated in the start of the Second battle of Ypres.
 Then we travel on to the German Cemetery at Langemark before taking lunch at the Hooge Crater Café and Museum (lunch and museum entrance fee included in price).

-The afternoon will see us look at Hill 60 and Ploegsteert (Plugstreet) where we see and discuss the Christmas Truce that took place here in 1914 before moving on to see the Ploegsteert Memorial.
-From here we wander across the Messines Ridge over the ground the 16th and 36th Irish divisions attacked on the 7th June 1917.
+In the afternoon we visit Hill 60 and Ploegsteert (Plugstreet) where we see and discuss the Christmas Truce that took place here in 1914 before moving on to see the Ploegsteert Memorial.
+From here we cross the Messines Ridge over the ground the 16th and 36th Irish divisions attacked on the 7th June 1917.

-We end the day back in Ypres where you can take in the haunting Last Post ceremony at the Menin Gate, a short walk from our hotel.
+We end the day back at the Novotel Hotel where the evening is at your leisure again and you can take in the haunting Last Post ceremony at the Menin Gate, a short walk from the Novotel.

-Day Three: On the final day before heading for the port we will take a look ‘behind the lines’ and visit Essex Farm Cemetery with its Advanced Dressing Station, Brandhoek Military Cemetery and finish at Lijssenthoek Military Cemetery and visitor centre.
+Day Three: On the final day before heading for the port we will take a look ‘behind the lines’ and visit Essex Farm Cemetery with its Advanced Dressing Station where John McCrae wrote the famous poem ‘In Flanders Fields’, Brandhoek Military Cemetery and finish at Lijssenthoek Military Cemetery and visitor centre.

 The Brooding Soldier Memorial